Lionsberg/lionsberg-wiki/Milestones.md

 ## The Critical Path Towards The Goal

 For The Great Game / Meta Project as a Whole, the milestones are based on how many people are helping one another progress along the Critical Path towards [[The Goal]].
-See [[Cycles of Expansion]] for the sequence of Milestones.
+See [[Lionsberg Cycles of Growth]] for the sequence of Milestones.